stonet-research/zns-tools/README.md

 # filemap

 This directory contains the code for the filemap utility, which locates the physical block address (PBA) ranges and zones in which files are located on ZNS devices.
 It lists the specific ranges of PBAs and which zones these are in.
-Aimed at helping understand the mapping that F2FS implements during GC (mainly greedy foreground GC), and how the lack of application knowledge causes suboptimal placement, mixing possibly hot and cold data over the zones. **Note** that all output is shown with acronyms, see the [Output Section](https://github.com/nicktehrany/f2fs-bench/tree/master/file-map#output) for explanations and the example output in the [Compiling and Running Section](https://github.com/nicktehrany/f2fs-bench/tree/master/file-map#compiling-and-running).
+Aimed at helping understand the mapping that F2FS implements during GC, and how the lack of application knowledge causes suboptimal placement, mixing possibly hot and cold data over the zones. **Note** that all output is shown with acronyms, see the [Output Section](https://github.com/nicktehrany/f2fs-bench/tree/master/file-map#output) for explanations and the example output in the [Compiling and Running Section](https://github.com/nicktehrany/f2fs-bench/tree/master/file-map#compiling-and-running).

 ## Compiling and Running